Destiny 2 is a huge game that is difficult to master. And in some cases, the game will get in its own way and make things even harder.

 Ishtar commander

 Also an inventory manager, Ishtar is a great DIM alternative that works on smartphones.
-This means you can transfer gear around, check your bounties, compare items and more, from the go.
+This means you can transfer gear around, compare items and more, from the go.

-- Find Xur (iOS): There are many apps and sites that track Xur, but this one is clean and functional.
-My personal favorite.
+• Where is Xur?: There are many apps and sites that track Xur, but this one is my personal favorite.

 Destiny 2 LFG: Find people to play with